 Zinc interactions and alloy formation at the electrode sheet interface have been the topic of several studies [5, 9, 11, 12, 19].
-Babu et al. had shown that when liquid zinc comes in contact with copper, the rate of penetration was 500 times faster than that of solid-state diffusion [19].
+As will be discussed below, alloy formation is important both because it changes the physical properties of the electrode tip and also leads to acceleration of degradation by adhesive wear.
+Babu et al. [19] had shown that when liquid zinc comes in contact with copper, the rate of penetration was 500 times faster than that of solid-state diffusion.
 These interactions lead to material property changes of the electrode and eventual mass transport to occur between the electrode and steel sheet.
-Brass alloys reduce the hardness and melting temperatures of the electrode face.
+Brass alloys (Cu-Zn) typically reduce the hardness and melting temperatures of the electrode face.
 Figure 2.8 shows a binary phase diagram of the copper-zinc system [24].
 As zinc concentration increases, the FCC alpha phase with zinc in solid solution becomes BCC beta brass (β , CuZn) at approximately 33.6 wt% Zn.
 Beta brass has a melting temperature around 900°C depending on the amount of zinc and is ochre to gold in colour [45].
 Gamma (γ , Cu5Zn8) brass begins to form when the zinc content reaches 50.6 wt%, forming a hard brittle layer with a complex double cubic crystal structure [45].
 Tanaka et al. [11] stated that the electrode life campaign is greatly dependent on the reaction products formed at the tip surface.

 Saito [9] and Morita [27] have identified two distinct alloy layers on the electrode surface during welding of coated steels.
 Using X-ray diffraction, these layers were found to be a gamma brass layer, over a beta brass layer.
 The gamma brass was typically cracked due to the high hardness relative to the beta and copper base.
-Parker et al. [5] had shown these layers to be present in as few as 10 welds.
+Parker et al. [5] had shown these layers to be present after as few as 10 welds.
 Subsequent layers of ε brass and zinc oxide have also been seen by Tanaka et al. [11].
 The layers formed on the electrode surface were not uniform across the entire electrode surface.
 Uneven surface profiles and slight electrode misalignments lead to uneven current distribution across the electrode surface.
 This causes the formation of these alloy layers to occur unevenly yielding different alloy thickness over the surface.
-Figure 2.9 shows the stacking of the
+Figure 2.9 shows the general stacking of the alloy layers on the electrode surface.
+The gamma phase of brass is thought to be the layer that is continually lost to the sheet and reformed as more zinc is introduced to the system.
+This is thought to be the major mechanism of adhesive wear of electrode tips when zinc is present.
+The more rapidly the gamma phase is able to form, the faster the wear rate of the electrode will be [9,27].